 Dogs are welcome at Watergate Bay all year round.
 There’s no seasonal ban on our two-mile stretch of beach – it’s a permanent sandy playground studded with rock pools.
 Your canine companions can join you in The Beach Hut and the Living Space, too, for some post ruff and tumble refreshment.
 In a selection of rooms pampered pooches can even stay overnight, making early morning walkies a doddle.

 But if there’s one thing dogs love more than a beach, it’s discovering a new one.
 Happily, there are several pet-friendly beaches in Cornwall.
-At these beautiful beaches your service animal or pet can roam free and enjoy everything nature has to offer.
-Here are some of your four-legged friends’ favourites.

 Next door to Watergate Bay, with plenty of sand even at high tide.
 Relatively quiet compared with other beaches on the north coast.
 Local shops good for a gander, fish and chips, bucket and spade and a ball.